jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 ### Code Assessment ( 50% )

-#### First Deliverable: Regression Testing Submission and Fixed Google Tests From Iteration 1 ( 10% )  **UPDATE**
+#### First Deliverable: Regression Testing Submission and Fixed Google Tests From Iteration 1 ( 8% )  **UPDATE**

 Prior to the due date of the completed iteration, we will confirm that you have submitted work for Preliminary Turn-in #1.

-Your Google Tests from iteration 1 should be revised and updated based upon the feedback provided to you in the first iteration.
+~Your Google Tests from iteration 1 should be revised and updated based upon the feedback provided to you in the first iteration.~

 Implementation of your regression test should be complete.

-Points you earn in the first deliverable are independent of the 40% points for the final submission.
+Points you earn in the first deliverable are independent of the 42% points for the final submission.

-**Your tests should be in the development branch in your repository on github.umn.edu by the end of the day Wednesday,  April 1.**  _Remember to GIT ADD, GIT COMMIT and GIT PUSH them before the deadline_
+**Your regression test should be in the development branch in your repository on github.umn.edu by the end of the day Wednesday,  April 1.**  _Remember to GIT ADD, GIT COMMIT and GIT PUSH them before the deadline_

-#### Completed Iteration Code ( 40% )
+#### Completed Iteration Code ( 42% )

-Code functionality will be tested with automated tests through GitHub.
-We expect you to have basic feedback running by the end of week two of Iteration 2.
-In that case, you will see _some_ of the elements we'll be testing in our assessment.
-Review the automated feedback prior to final submission, as it will identify any issues with directory structure, compilation issues, or failed unit tests.
-Assessment will also include a visual inspection of the simulation and its output, as well as a visual inspection of the code.
+We expect you to have partial functionality running by the end of week two of Iteration 2.
+By doing so, you will have an indication of  _some_ of the elements we'll be testing in our assessment.
+You should run and review the feedback from your tests (google unit tests and regression test) prior to final submission, as it may identify any issues with your code.
+Instructional staff assessment will include a visual inspection of the simulation and its output, as well as a visual inspection of the code, in addition to our automated assessment.

 <hr>